 Join the Presidio Trust and the National Park Service to enhance Presidio’s rare native plant habitat and create wildlife corridors throughout the park.
 Learn about dune and serpentine systems while working in scrub, grassland, woodland, wetland, and bluff habitats.
 Activities include invasive plant removal during the summer dry season and native revegetation during the winter rainy season.

 Sundays, 10 am to 1 pm

 Volunteers will be transported by van to project sites.

-Wednesdays: Meet at 8:50 am at the Presidio Transit Center to be ready for a 9 am pickup.
+Wednesdays: Arrive at 8:50 am at the Presidio Transit Center to be ready for a 9 am pickup.

-Saturdays: Meet at 8:50 am at the Presidio Transit Center to be ready for a 9 am pickup.
+Saturdays: Arrive at 8:50 am at the Presidio Transit Center to be ready for a 9 am pickup.

-Sundays: Meet at 9:50 am at the Presidio Transit Center to be ready for a 10 am pickup.
+Sundays: Arrive at 9:50 am at the Presidio Transit Center to be ready for a 10 am pickup.